Keefereeves1/Lisp-Unix-Like-Kernel/README.md

 I have more written documentation on this. please see the file LispUnixKernel.docx, as that is comprehensive in the plan to go about this

 Thanks!

+(side note, i have changed the custom alien functions in kernel.lisp to clli functions, but i have yet to test them)

 Keefe
 CEO of Data-Ject Solutions